 It's not hard to stay healthy and safe in Scotland.
 However, there are important considerations to keep in mind as you prepare for your gap year.

 Scotland has great healthcare facilities.
-Visitors who possess a visa can take advantage free healthcare as part of the NHS.
+Visitors who possess a visa can take advantage of free healthcare as part of the NHS.
 It is suggested that you stay up to date on your basic routine vaccinations, but nothing special is required for travel to Scotland.

 Perhaps the biggest annoyance will be swarms of biting flies known as midges.
 While they don’t carry any diseases, these tiny blood-suckers can quickly ruin a picnic or stroll through the countryside.
 Carry bug repellent when outside around dawn or dusk and near standing water where the midges make their home.

-Violent crime against foreigners is very rare in Scotland.
+Violent crime against foreigners is scarce in Scotland.
 Overall it is a very safe place to spend your gap year.
 In fact, non-violent crimes like petty theft are still quite unlikely as long as you take common-sense safety precautions.
 Scotland’s (and the entire UK’s) emergency number is 999 and can be dialed free from any phone.

 Take precaution if you’ll be visiting any bars near a soccer stadium on game-day.
 Consider not wearing any obvious supportive attire as there are occasional situations with hooligans upset over their team’s loss.

 Scotland’s vast and remote countryside is perhaps your biggest safety threat.
 Take a compass and map with you before heading out into the moors.
-Don’t count on getting any cell reception when outside of town and always tell someone where you are going.
-Remember that the weather can turn in an instant so don’t get caught in a cold rainstorm wearing shorts and a t-shirt!
+Don’t count on getting any cell reception when outside of town, and always tell someone where you are going.
+Remember that the weather can turn in an instant, so don’t get caught in a cold rainstorm wearing shorts and a t-shirt!